ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

     await message.answer('Your wallet has been successfully connected.', reply_markup=kb.Checkkb)
 ```

-#### 📄 Creating a File for TonConnect
+#### 📄 Creating the manifest for TON Connect

-We also need to create a file named `pytonconnect-manifest.json`, following this template.
+In order to properly use the TON Connect we also need to create a file named `pytonconnect-manifest.json`, following this template:

 ```json
 {